-Actually, I think, they give their children money to spend on some of their favourite foods such as chocolates, ice-creams, different types of chips etc. They also give money to them so that they can buy some stationary items like pens, pencils, notebooks and some toys.
+Actually, I think, they give their children money to spend on some of their favorite foods such as chocolates, ice creams, different types of chips, etc. They also give money to them so that they can buy stationery items like pens, pencils, notebooks, and some toys.
 Sometimes some parents give a handful of money to their child which is not good.
-It might put them in some sort of risks.
+It might put them at some sort of risk.

 Do you agree that schools should teach children how to manage money?

 We know that money management is a great life skill.
-So, the school should take the responsibility to teach them on how to spend money in the best ways possible.
-They should also teach them on how to save money and the value of saving money for future.
+So, the school should take the responsibility to teach them how to spend money in the best ways possible.
+They should also teach them how to save money and the value of saving money for the future.

 It’s a very significant lesson that will remain with them forever.